Artusi

 Vice President of Technology

-Joseph VanderStel is a music theorist, web developer, and educator based in Rochester, New York.
+Joseph VanderStel is a music theorist, web developer, and educator.
 He earned his doctorate in music theory at the Eastman School of Music with a dissertation on syncopation in 20th-century American popular music, which received the 2023 Alfred Mann Dissertation Award.
-Joseph has published in Psychology of Music and the Journal of New Music Research, and presented papers at annual meetings of the Society for Music Perception and Cognition, International Society for Music Information Retrieval, and Society for Music Theory.
-As a web developer, Joseph is motivated chiefly by the desire to improve how musicians learn their craft.
-To this end, he has committed most waking hours of his adult life to the advancement of new web-based tools that make music theory more accessible and engaging.
+Joseph has published in Psychology of Music and the Journal of New Music Research, and presented papers at annual meetings of the Society for Music Perception and Cognition, International Society for Music Information Retrieval, and Society for Music Theory and has taught computational music theory at MIT.Jessamyn Conrad, PhD

 Chief Executive Officer

-Julia Cavallaro is a freelance musician, graphic designer, and arts administrator based in Cambridge, Massachusetts.
+Julia Soojin Cavallaro is a freelance musician, graphic designer, and arts administrator based in Cambridge, Massachusetts.
 She received her bachelor's degree in music from Harvard College and master's degree in vocal performance from Boston University.
 As an opera singer and choral artist, she has performed with leading ensembles across the US, including the Boston Early Music Festival, Handel and Haydn Society, New York Philharmonic, and GRAMMY-nominated Skylark Vocal Ensemble and True Concord Voices & Orchestra.
 As an administrator and designer, she previously worked for the Harvard University Office for the Arts and Tufts University Department of Music.
-She and Ryaan have been friends since they met as undergrads at Harvard, where they sang in Baroque and Renaissance chamber ensembles together.
-She was intrigued by the concept of Artusi when Ryaan first mentioned it to her back in 2018, and she is thrilled to be a part of the team now, providing support to music theory instructors and students from across the globe.
+Julia is thrilled to be a part of the team now, providing support to music theory instructors and students from across the globe.

 Darren LaCour, PhD

-Darren LaCour is a lapsed-rock guitarist who discovered music theory, classical music, and jazz while an undergraduate at Xavier University.
-After completing his Honors Bachelor of Arts degree in Classics and Philosophy, he took a hard pivot into Music Theory, earning his PhD from Washington University in St. Louis.
-He focuses his research on the unique blend of composition and collaboration in music of Duke Ellington, though most of his energies are reserved for teaching.
-He currently teaches the four-semester music theory sequence at Lindenwood University in St. Charles, Missouri, though he has also taught courses at Washington University in St. Louis and Webster University.
+Darren LaCour is a music theorist (jazz and classical), rock guitarist, and computer engineer.
+After completing an Honors Bachelor of Arts degree in Classics and Philosophy at Xavier University, Darren took a hard pivot into Music Theory, earning his PhD from Washington University in St. Louis where he researched unique blend of composition and collaboration in music of Duke Ellington.
+For many years he taught the four-semester music theory sequence at Lindenwood University in St. Charles, Missouri, and additional courses at Washington University in St. Louis and Webster University.

 Frustrated by the impossibility of offering detailed and timely feedback on his students' music theory assignments with a growing course load, Darren sought to leverage technology to aid his students' learning and found Artusi.
 Impressed by the software's ability to evaluate counterpoint and harmony and voice-leading exercises, he adopted the program in his courses in Spring 2019 and has been an avid user since.
-Because of his experience using the software, he was brought on in Fall 2019 to assist in content creation and instructor support.
-Darren really believes in the potential for Artusi to enhance student learning while also freeing up the instructor's time focus on the things that matter—the latter point being one for which his wife and daughters would vouch.
+Because of his experience using the software and his belief in Artusi to enhance student learning, he was brought on in Fall 2019 to assist in content creation and instructor support.

 Jacob Walls, PhD